-This Dairy-Free Corn Casserole makes the perfect holiday side dish.
+This Dairy-Free Corn Casserole makes the perfect holiday side dish that is made without milk or butter.
 Serve this moist and sweet corn dish with your favorite main dishes.
 This recipe is vegetarian, gluten-free, dairy-free, with a vegan option.

-Corn casserole is comfort food at its best.
 Slightly sweet, creamy, and studded with corn, this recipe is all of the comfort without all the guilt.
 Corn casserole typically contains lots of butter and sour cream.
-In this version, coconut oil and dairy-free yogurt achieve the moist texture without the dairy!
+In this version, coconut oil and dairy-free yogurt achieve the moist texture without the dairy.

 Dairy-free corn pudding is perfect for Thanksgiving but you can actually make it for any holiday meals or special dinner.
 It’s just too good to only make once a year.
 It’s tastes like a mash-up of sweet cornbread and corn pudding.
 In other words, it’s delicious!